facebook/react-native-website/docs/troubleshooting.md

 ### Error: spawnSync ./gradlew EACCES

-If you run into issue where running `npm run android` on mac throws the above error, try to run `sudo chmod +x android/gradlew` command to make gradlew files into executable.
+If you run into issue where executing `npm run android` on macOS throws the above error, try to run `sudo chmod +x android/gradlew` command to make `gradlew` files into executable.

 [metro]: https://facebook.github.io/metro/